Best Bedding Material for Hot Sleepers

 Bedding materials play a crucial role in sleep comfort, but there are other steps you can take to stay cool at night:

-When shopping for the best bedding materials, it’s important to avoid common myths:
+When shopping for the best bedding material for hot sleepers, it’s important to avoid common myths:

 • “All Sheets Are the Same”: The type of fabric and weave greatly influence how cool or warm you feel at night.
 Breathable, moisture-wicking materials like linen and bamboo outperform standard options.